soffes/blog/published/2009-10-21-i-like-gowalla/i-like-gowalla.markdown

 ---
-title: I Like Gowalla
+tags:
-categories: ios
+- ios
 ---

+# I Like Gowalla

 [Gowalla][] is a cool newish iPhone game from [Alamofire][] (I love those guys).
 Here's the official blurb: